MoonshotLab/reflektor/README.md

 6. If certain, drop photo in correct faces dir

 ### Barkley Partner Parser
-x Visit JunkDrawer's Partner Info page x Parse the page and look for all the names x Store the name, id, and picture in a new mongo record x Look for a face in the photo x Crop it to face dimensions x Store it in the faces dir with it's mongo record x use crypto to generate hash
+* Visit JunkDrawer's Partner Info page
+* Parse the page and look for all the names
+* Store the name, id, and picture in a new mongo record
+* Look for a face in the photo
+* Crop it to face dimensions
+* Store it in the faces dir with it's mongo record
+* use crypto to generate hash

 ### Face Verifier
 1. Get a record from the photoqueue